It was not a language that made man emerge from the animal kingdom, but its mathematization.

 Mathematically, a Riemann sphere is a topological space and as such a compactification of the complex plane.
 By adding the ideal point P(∞), the infinite plane surface becomes a finite sphere.
 P(∞) represents in a certain way the infinity of the complex plane, and makes this by the compactification somewhat more controllable and more vivid.

 The question of what is real remains difficult.
 It can be considered separately for each of the three worlds.
-The following table shows what I consider to be the three most common points of view:
+The following table shows what I consider to be the four most common and nine other points of view:

 Descartes world Hume world Plato world